ObjectModules/deploy/[Mapping]-Concept.md

 To make clear separation to the process here we take a new repo and wiki for the displaying purpose.
 We also need to give the title of on it to be easily defined.

-So just simply add another word on the process of this displaying.
+So just simply make the same diagram but add another word to the process of this displaying.
 Here we put our project name `hyip` as our choice of this word.
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure4.png)
 ##Expansion
 ```